G1ad/Skin-Loader/README.md

 # Skin Loader
-A tool for visualizing a specific skin on web or the ability to download directly on a specifi folder in your PC.
+A tool for visualizing a specific skin on web or the ability to download directly on a specific folder in your PC.